Skip to content

 payload is a Dynamic so the channel runtime never has to know your schema — decoders in your own code can turn it into typed records.

-• On push, the channel calls codec.encode_push(join_ref, ref, topic, event, payload).
+• On a push, the socket calls codec.encode_push(join_ref, ref, topic, event, payload).
+A leave is the same call with leave_event and an empty payload.

-• The heartbeat actor calls codec.encode_heartbeat(ref) on every tick.
+• The heartbeat calls codec.encode_heartbeat(ref) on every tick.

 aquamarine/phoenix.codec() returns a Codec wired up to the Roost frame library, which implements Phoenix's [join_ref, ref, topic, event, payload] JSON wire format.
 See Phoenix and Beryl for usage.